e-vents/markdowns/JavaScript - Basics.md

 > typeof n
 "object"
 ```
-This is a JavaScript bug as well and is maintained in favor of backwar compatibility.
+This is a JavaScript bug as well and is maintained in favor of backward compatibility.
 Nevertheless null is a separate data type.
 It is possible to assign null to an exsisting variable with an other data type.
-The type will change and the reference will be deleted.
+The type will changed and the reference will be deleted.
 ```javascript
 > q = 2
 2